PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

 Use `/CreateEmptySS=False` to prevent empty _ScanStats.txt files from being created

+Use `NOM` to create natural organic matter (NOM) stats
+* NOM stats are typically only applicable to Bruker scimaX (or similar) MALDI dataset files that have a single scan

 Use `/QS` to compute an overall quality score for the data in each datasets

 Use `/CC` to check spectral data for whether it is centroided or profile